Implementing Shared Decision Making at the Point of Care

 The Need for Shared Decision Making

-According to the DECSIONS study, fewer than 50% of patients today can answer more than one question about their health conditions correctly.
+According to the DECISIONS study, fewer than 50% of patients today can answer more than one question about their health conditions correctly.
 Furthermore, close to 33% of medical conditions have more than one treatment option, yet 20-66% of providers know little about their patients’ treatment preferences.

 To eliminate the risk of often unnecessary procedures and associated expenses, it is crucial that patients – especially those with preference-sensitive or chronic conditions – and their providers establish an open dialog to discuss potential treatment options and possible outcomes.
 Furthermore, to help patients explore their preferences and make decisions that are consistent with their values, access to evidence-based, unbiased decision aids and trained health coaches have been proven to be effective.